-If you’re working with a tight nursery budget, dropping a couple hundred dollars on a crib mattress can be a painful experience, especially if you already have a recently vacated mattress on hand.
+If you’re working with a tight nursery budget, dropping several hundred dollars on a crib mattress can be a painful experience, especially if you already have a recently vacated mattress on hand.
 But a used crib mattress—even those used by close family members and friends—may not be as safe as you think.

 If you purchased the mattress new for an older sibling, and if it appears to be clean and in good condition, you may be able to reuse it, provided it meets the following standards:

 Mattress size matters.
-While most cribs will use a standard-sized crib mattress, there are plenty that do not, and an ill-fitting mattress can pose a serious safety hazard for your child.
+While most cribs use a standard-sized crib mattress, there are plenty that do not.
+An ill-fitting mattress can pose a serious safety hazard for your child.

 The mattress surface should appear firm and even.
 If you notice any sagging or signs of body contouring, the mattress should be replaced.
 Press your hand into the center and around the edges of your mattress.
 When you remove it, note how quickly it regains its shape.
 A firm and resilient mattress will snap back into shape without conforming to the imprint of your hand.